Introduction

 Food security

 Diversity enhances security.
-The UK sources foods from diverse stable countries, mainly in Europe, and imports can make up for domestic supply shortages.
+The UK sources foods from diverse stable countries, mainly in Europe.
+Imports can be used to make up for domestic supply shortages.

-The COVID-19 pandemic and other events in 2020 have stress-tested the supply chain, highlighting both the vulnerabilities and the resilience and flexibility of the UK’s food supply.
+The COVID-19 pandemic and other events in 2020 have stress-tested the supply chain, highlighting both the vulnerabilities but also the resilience and flexibility of the UK’s food supply.

 The pandemic has also increased public awareness of food security, including the advantages and risks of just-in-time food supplies, and household food insecurity as households struggled to afford food.